Unalaska police are partnering with the FBI as they continue investigating last month's fatal crash on Mount Ballyhoo.

 While public court records show Ruckman has a history of driving violations, none of them appear to be connected with alcohol or drugs.

-In less than two years, he was been charged with seven minor offenses and paid more than $600 in fines for violations including speeding, racing, and having a person riding outside the vehicle.
+In a period spanning less than two years, he was charged with seven minor offenses and paid more than $600 in fines for violations including speeding, racing, and having a person riding outside the vehicle.

-Lucking said police will take that information into account as they assemble the many pieces of their investigation over the course of the month.
+Lucking said police will take that information into account as they assemble the many pieces of their investigation.

-He expects the FBI to share its findings in the next week or so, while the full autopsy and toxicology reports are due in the next two weeks.
+He said he expects the FBI to share its findings in the next week or so, while the full autopsy and toxicology reports are due in the next two weeks.

 As of Wednesday, no charges had been filed and no one had been arrested in connection with the crash.